Locations:

 How does pulseless electrical activity work?

-At the beginning of every heartbeat, a cluster of cells (the sinoatrial node) near the top of your heart creates an electrical current, which then spreads to other areas of your heart.
+At the beginning of every normal heartbeat, a cluster of cells (the sinoatrial node) near the top of your heart creates an electrical current, which then spreads to other areas of your heart.
 As the current passes through the heart muscle, the muscle reacts by flexing.
 That causes your heart to squeeze and pump blood.

 That electrical current is detectable with a diagnostic test called an electrocardiogram (ECG or EKG).
 With PEA, your heart does have a detectable electrical current, but your heart isn’t strong enough to pump blood to the body.